ahmetkemalakbdudak/ai-saint/instructions.md

-The name of the app is AI-Saint it is an app for aı conffession that uses llm api to simulate church priest user expreince and ı copied a template so chagne the uı first to keep religious theme
+The name of the app is ConfessAI it is an app for aı conffession that uses llm api to simulate church priest user expreince and ı copied a template so chagne the uı first to keep religious theme

+tech Stack
+Swfit Firebase Function via typescript